Restaurant Manager Visa Sponsorship Jobs in South Carolina

 Are there any state-specific considerations for restaurant manager visa sponsorship in South Carolina?

 South Carolina's hospitality industry is heavily tied to seasonal tourism, especially in Myrtle Beach and Hilton Head, which means hiring cycles for management roles often concentrate in late winter ahead of peak season.
-Employers sponsoring H-1B workers must comply with Department of Labor prevailing wage requirements for the Columbia or Charleston-North Charleston metro areas, depending on work location.
+Employers sponsoring H-1B visa workers must comply with Department of Labor prevailing wage requirements for the Columbia or Charleston-North Charleston metro areas, depending on work location.
 Candidates with multi-unit or high-volume management experience tend to have stronger sponsorship cases.

 What is the prevailing wage for sponsored restaurant manager jobs in South Carolina?